dariofad/dariofad.github.io/courses/comp.md

   + Exam results
   + Study material (copy)
 - Office hours (for students)
-  + Weekly on thursday, 18.00-19.00, Dalmine, Building B, room 3.05
+  + Weekly on Tuesday, 16.00-17.00, Dalmine, Building B, room 3.05
-  + We can change office hours based on the new timetable
   + It is appreciated to make an appointment by mail  in advance
-- Timetable (updated)
+- Timetable
   + Tuesday **14.00-16.00**, room A201
-  + Friday **10.30-12.30**, room to be assigned
+  + Friday **10.30-12.30**, room A104

 ### Unit 1